Show me the income: Executive Summary

 This is not intended to be legal or tax advice or to offer a comprehensive resource for tax qualified retirement plans.
 Any products referenced are not intended to represent any specific Invesco products.

-The retirement industry today is evolving as it faces the pressing need to help members turn their defined contribution (DC) plan savings into long-term retirement income.
-To help plan sponsors navigate the shift for their respective plans, we explored how members think about retirement income in general, what type of in-plan solutions may be most attractive to them (and why), and which resources would best resonate across a wide range of employee demographics.
-We also examined how member and plan sponsor mindsets differed at times to see how best to bridge the (savings to income) gap moving forward.
+The retirement industry today is evolving as it faces the pressing need to help participants turn their defined contribution (DC) plan savings into long-term retirement income.
+To help plan sponsors navigate the shift for their respective plans, we explored how participants think about retirement income in general, what type of in-plan solutions may be most attractive to them (and why), and which resources would best resonate across a wide range of employee demographics.
+We also examined how participant and plan sponsor mindsets differed at times to see how best to bridge the (savings to income) gap moving forward.

 In the Executive Summary, we highlight our key research findings:

-- Members were open to stay-in-plan at retirement if they were offered specific investments to help them create a regular stream of retirement income.
+- Participants were open to stay-in-plan at retirement if they were offered specific investments to help them create a regular stream of retirement income.

-- Offering auto-enrollment into a retirement income solution is one strategy to create consistent (monthly) income and potentially lessen member's fears about running out of money.
+- Offering auto-enrollment into a retirement income solution is one strategy to create consistent (monthly) income and potentially lessen participants’ fears about running out of money.

-- Members saw the potential advantages of monthly income withdrawal solutions (non-guaranteed) and guaranteed lifetime income solutions to help achieve their retirement goals.
+- Participants saw the potential advantages of monthly income withdrawal solutions (non-guaranteed) and guaranteed lifetime income solutions to help achieve their retirement goals.

 - Being able to choose from at least two in-plan options that would provide the reliability of steady income and the flexibility to make changes as needed is ideal.